oitee/oitee.github.io/_posts/2021-10-01-hash-tables.md

 - **delete**: This method accepts a key, and deletes the corresponding node from the linked-list containing that key.
 - **find**: This method accepts a key, and returns the node from the linked list containing that key.
 If no such node exists, it returns `null`

 When a new key-value pair needs to be inserted to the hash table such that the hashed-to index of the array is not empty (i.e., when it contains an instance of the `Node` object), the `insert` method of that `Node` object is called.
-This method inserts a new node to the linked list and returns the (new) head-node of that linked-list.
-The head-node so returned is, then, stored in that index of the array.
+This method inserts a new node to the linked list and returns the (new) head node of that linked-list.
+The head node so returned is, then, stored in that index of the array.

 ```js
 insert(key, value) {